westonrobot/robotics101/lab_sessions/lab4/lab.md

 1. For ease of collaboration in the future, it is important to change the absolute path of the models included in your .world file to a relative path, so that others can also use your gazebo environments without editing.

     To achieve this, gazebo needs to know where the STL file is saved with respect to the root folder.
 Gazebo simulation has specific environment variables that can be defined by users to simplify this process.
-Include the following lines into the package.xml file found within the limo_gazebo_sim package.
+Include the following lines into the package.xml file, **within the \<package\> tag**.
+Edit the package.xml file found within the limo_gazebo_sim package.

     ```xml
     <export>